What is a Microlight?

-No, unfortunately you will not be insured to fly solo on the school aircraft, unless you are a member of either the Fixed or Flexwing syndicate.
+No, unfortunately you will not be insured to fly solo on the school aircraft, unless you are a member of the Fixed Wing syndicate.
 Otherwise, solo flying must be on your own or part owned machine if it is suitable for the purpose.
 Most people buy their own machines early to take advantage of the cheaper rate.
 Please ensure that your chosen machine will be suitable for training, as some older models are not.
 Shares in Microlights are usually available, though training can only legally take place in a factory built aircraft, if group owned.

 Do I need a Medical?

 You need a declaration of fitness before you go solo, signed by your doctor.
 This says that you do not suffer from epilepsy, blackouts, high blood pressure, Diabetes or any other disorder liable to cause incapacitation.
 Colour vision should also be normal.
 If you have any doubt, have your declaration signed before you start your training.